.

 to celebrate or carouse at or as if at a party (remember that night we partied until dawn)

-Usage note: the word 'party' is widely used as a general.substitute for the word 'person' (would all parties who left packages at the desk please reclaim their property); legal use of the word 'party' has led to the presence of the word in many fixed expressions, such as injured party and third party and party to; the word 'party' may be perceived as a superfluous.variant for the word 'person'
+Usage note: the word 'party' is widely used as a general.substitute for the word 'individual' (would all parties who left packages at the desk please reclaim their property); legal use of the word 'party' has led to the presence of the word in many fixed expressions, such as injured party and third party and party to; the word 'party' may be perceived as a superfluous.variant for the word 'individual'

 an activity that occupies one's spare time pleasantly (sailing is her favorite pastime)